ZhaohuiWang-github/Light_and_Sound_Memory_Game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]

-When I was writing the second optional function, at first I just followed the tips in the tutorial and just updated the clueHoldTime in playClueSequence.
-But I have a habit of testing code robustness in extreme cases.
+When I was writing the second optional function, at first, I just followed the tips in the tutorial and updated the clueHoldTime in playClueSequence.
+However, I was used to testing code robustness in extreme cases.
 During testing, I found that if users click stop and then click Start, the playback speed would be very fast, and sometimes I could not even hear the sound playing.
-To locate and fix the problem, I used console.log to output the clueHoldTime for each round, and found that when a new round of the game started, the clueHoldTime would not change back to the initial 1000ms, but would continue to decrease from the previously updated one.
-So, I reinitialized the clueHoldTime in startGame, which solved the problem.
+To locate and fix the problem, I used console.log to output the clueHoldTime for each round.
+Then I found that when a new round of the game started, the clueHoldTime would not change back to the initial 1000ms, but would continue to decrease from the previously updated one.
+Therefore, I reinitialized the clueHoldTime in startGame and solved the problem.

 This taught me three lessons.
-First, don't just follow the steps in the tutorial, but always keep thinking.
+First, keep thinking instead of just follow the steps in the tutorial.
 Second, get into the habit of testing the feasibility of the code under special input and special interaction conditions, which can make the code more robust.
 Third, be good at using the console to monitor the intermediate results of the code, so that you can find and fix bugs faster.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]

 I know that in actual web development work, engineers use web frameworks to help them become more efficient and help other developers understand their code.
-So I am wondering what are the most commonly used web frameworks in practical work?
-How to choose the right web framework when web development?
+What are the most commonly used web frameworks in practical work?
+How do engineers choose the right web framework when web development?
 What are the latest web frameworks worth learning?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]

-I want to add a difficulty level option to this game so that users can customize the difficulty level of the game.
+I would add a difficulty level option to this game so that players can customize the difficulty level of the game.
 The difficulty level can be changed in two ways.

-One is the number of buttons to memorize.
-I want the user to be able to choose the number of buttons to memorize, instead of the fixed 8.
+One is to change the number of buttons to memorize.
+Instead of the fixed 8 buttons, players are able to choose the number of buttons to memorize.
 The other is to change the limit time of the game.
 I currently set the game time to 30s.
-I hope that users can adjust the limit time by themselves in the future.
+I hope that players can adjust the limit time by themselves in the future.

-With these difficulty level settings, this game will be suitable for more users of different ages to play and will make users feel more challenging and accomplished.
+With these difficulty level settings, this game will be suitable for more players of different ages to play and will make users feel more challenging and accomplished.

 ## Interview Recording URL Link